You are currently viewing How to See Galway in 36 Hours (on a Budget!)

 7 p.m. – Dinner

-If you’re traveling with kids, The Dough Bros Wood Fired Pizzeria is sure to please.
+If you’re interested in trying an Irish-style pizza that uses some of the best of Irish cheese, meats and honey, The Dough Bros Wood Fired Pizzeria is sure to please.

 Read More: Food Tours in Ireland: 10 Cities and Regions to Find Them